Everything you need to know about 1099s

 Actually no, I’m not sure.
 There are three scenarios where you won’t have to issue any 1099s:

-- If you are not yet treating your creative endeavors as a business for tax purposes then this is not a concern for you.
-So, anyone who is still treating your artistry as a hobby needn’t worry about the rest of this article.
+- If you are not yet treating your activities as a business for tax purposes then this is not a concern for you.
+So, anyone who is still treating your work as a hobby needn’t worry about the rest of this article.

 - If you didn’t pay any contractors or subcontractors more than $600, then you won’t have any 1099s to issue this year.